It has been and continues to be an extraordinary time for us, especially for teachers.

-How We Help Teachers Succeed in Complicated Conditions
+How We Help Educators Succeed in Complicated Conditions

-Before COVID-19, one in five students in a teacher’s care suffers from at least one mental health problem or illness.
-Teachers hold the power to impact the mental health of these students.
+Before COVID-19, one in five students in an educator’s care suffers from at least one mental health problem or illness.
+Educators hold the power to impact the mental health of these students.
 But to do so effectively, they need to develop knowledge and competencies to identify and manage their own mental health struggles.

-70% of teachers believe that they have not received adequate professional preparation in mental health education.
+70% of educators believe that they have not received adequate professional preparation in mental health education.
 As a result, they feel unable to sufficiently understand or appropriately respond to students’ mental health needs as well as their own.
-Pre-service and in-service mental health literacy is imperative for both teachers and students to succeed and for communities to flourish.
+Pre-service and in-service mental health literacy is imperative for both educators and students to succeed and for communities to flourish.

-In parting, we leave you with two comments from educators in Starling’s community with a gentle ask to consider your teachers and administrators: Do they have the evidence-based tools they need to properly manage their own mental health?
+In parting, we leave you with two comments from educators in Starling’s community with a gentle ask to consider your educators and administrators: Do they have the evidence-based tools they need to properly manage their own mental health?

 “Each day, when I work with our students with developmental delays, we practice the strategic breathing practice I’ve learned in Starling, and it is a highlight to the day.
 I can return to my VP duties, feeling confident and refreshed.” – Vice Principal

 “Starling Minds is really helping.
 I really appreciate seeing and reading others’ comments too.
 Knowing that we are not alone and that we are working together on improving our days feels empowering.
-Thank you for the CBT strategies to take steps to move forward and become stronger.” – K-12 Teacher
+Thank you for the CBT strategies to take steps to move forward and become stronger.” – K-12 Educator

-To learn more about how Starling Minds™ is helping teachers build mental health literacy while becoming more resilient to stress, anxiety, and depression download our case study.
+To learn more about how Starling Minds™ is helping educators build mental health literacy while becoming more resilient to stress, anxiety, and depression download our case study.